4l0n3r/short-tech-notes/infra/Kubernetes.md

     MutatingAdmissionWebhook:
         Used to modify or mutate a resource before it is persisted in etcd.
 Example: Adding a default sidecar container to pods when deployed (like App Mesh injectors).
     ValidatingAdmissionWebhook:
         Used to validate the resource's configuration.
-Example: Ensuring that all resources conform to specific naming conventions or mandatory fields.
+Example: Ensuring that all resources confirm to specific naming conventions or mandatory fields.

 Commands: